CornellLabofOrnithology/auk/README.md

 tmp <- tempfile()
 # remove problem records
 auk_clean(f, tmp)
-#> [1] "/var/folders/mg/qh40qmqd7376xn8qxd6hm5lwjyy0h2/T//Rtmp7Y4wXX/file5f1011a97d5b"
+#> [1] "/var/folders/mg/qh40qmqd7376xn8qxd6hm5lwjyy0h2/T//Rtmpul7eDv/filed1725ec23a60"
 # number of lines in input
 length(readLines(f))
 #> [1] 101
 # number of lines in output
 length(readLines(tmp))
 #> [1] 96
-unlink(tmp)
 ```

 ### Filtering

 `auk` uses a [pipeline-based workflow](http://r4ds.had.co.nz/pipes.html) for defining filters, which can then be compiled into an AWK script.
-Users should start by defining a reference to the EBD file with `auk_ebd()`.
+Users should start by defining a reference to the dataset file with `auk_ebd()`.
 Then any of the following filters can be applied:

 -   `auk_species()`: filter by species using common or scientific names.
 -   `auk_country()`: filter by country using the standard English names or [ISO 2-letter country codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).
--   `auk_extent()`: filter by spatial extent, i.e. a range of latitudes and longitudes.
+-   `auk_extent()`: filter by spatial extent, i.e. a range of latitudes and longitudes in decimal degrees.
 -   `auk_date()`: filter to checklists from a range of dates.
 -   `auk_last_edited()`: filter to checklists from a range of last edited dates, useful for extracting just new or recently edited data.
 -   `auk_time()`: filter to checklists started during a range of times-of-day.